ctschroeder/tutorials/basel/out-of-the-box-and-3d.md

 If you are working with images, check out the new [IIIF standards](http://iiif.io/) for image interoperability.

+If you are installing Omeka on your own server, you need to follow [these easy instructions to make your images visible](https://community.reclaimhosting.com/t/imagemagick-in-omeka-classic/230)

 ## 3D Modeling of cultural heritage objects

 ### Tools